eclipse/epsilon-website/mkdocs/docs/doc/flexmi/index.md

 ## YAML Flavour

 !!! warning "Experimental Feature"
     This is an experimental feature under active development.
 The YAML-based flavour of Flexmi may not support all valid YAML and may change in breaking ways in future versions of Epsilon.
+Also, the YAML flavour does not support [templates](#reusable-templates) at the moment.

 Since Epsilon 2.3.0, Flexmi also supports a YAML flavour.
 The YAML equivalent for the XML-based model at the top of this page is as follows.